 Kells Irish Pub

 A local chain founded in Seattle by an Irishman, Kells Irish Pub is a Northwest Celtic institution.
 In addition to hosting the city’s largest St. Patrick’s Day celebration, the bar attracts flocks of international sports fans.
 Stop by to watch a variety of rugby and soccer (or should we say football?) matches on the big screen.
 Cheer on your team while sipping a draft Guinness and snacking on lamb stew or a Ballycastle sausage roll.
 The snug Cigar Room offers the largest selection of single malt Scotch in the Northwest.
-Kells brews their own Irish beers at their own brewpub in Northwest Portland, which also hosts an Irish Beer Festival for St. Patrick’s Day.
+Kells also brews their own Irish beers at their brewpub in Northwest Portland.

 Paddy’s Bar and Grill claims the distinction of being the oldest Irish bar in Portland.
 Opened in 1979 in the historic Powers Building, the bar features a wall filled with more than 600 kinds of liquor and humble Irish charm.
 Irish mainstays on the menu include lamb stew, bangers and mash, curry chips and a creme brûlée made with Bailey’s; on tap you’ll find Guinness, Harp, Smithwick’s and Magner’s cider.
 For Paddy’s annual St. Patrick’s Day festival fills the street with live bands, Irish dancers, bagpipers and whiskey tastings.